2pid/Mem/guide/rules-plaintext.md

 During Step 2 Shwac synthesizes those notes to create a Moment taking place.
 Shwac decides it is by an old theatre prop of a moon.
 The prop is populated by a single rat.
 The rat seems to have stuffed the moon full of trinkets, bedding and snacks.
 The rat looks perfectly content.

 During Step 3 Shwac, taking joy in this little scene just the way it is, decides not to take action toward it.
 This Moment thus is left unresolved.
-Shwac then writes in his notebook "5♥" followed by an entry describing everything about the 5♥ moment.
+Shwac then writes in their notebook "5♥" followed by an entry describing everything about the 5♥ moment.
 See figure 1 for what Shwac writes if you are interested.

 During Step 4, Shwac marks "[III]T[‒‒‒] ; [III]P[‒‒‒]" in a margin